 “If you believe, you will receive whatever you ask for in prayer.”

-Faith is necessary for the answers to our prayers, so we must believe that God is all-powerful no matter how unlikely things seem.
+Faith is necessary for our prayers to be answered, so we must believe that God is all-powerful, no matter how unlikely things seem.

 Verses about holiness in Matthew